adelphi-ed-tech/au-courses/courses/school-networks.md

 If you purchased everything except the monitor it would cost another $35-$50.

 In addition to these core materials, you will also need to purchase/acquire materials to complete your final project ([see assignments](#assignments)).
 Costs may range from $20-$50.

+We have a list of RPI components here on Amazon. <http://amzn.com/w/L2DZRVG7BQ0M
+>

 Bibliography